frain-dev/convoy-website/content/docs/manual/endpoints.md

 ### Endpoint State
 An endpoint can have any of the states below:
 1. `Active`: This state means the endpoint is responding normally, and Convoy will continue to send events to it.
 2. `Inactive`: This means the endpoint has consecutively failed to process events.
 In this state, all new events will be set to the `Discarded` state and **will not be sent** to the endpoint.
-To re-activate the endpoint -- retry any failed or discarded event delivery, if it's successful, the endpoint will be set to `active`.
-Then you can batch retry all failed events that weren't processed while the endpoint was `inactive`.
+To re-activate the endpoint -- retry any failed or discarded event delivery, if it's successful, the endpoint will be set to `Active`.
+Then you can batch retry all failed events that weren't processed while the endpoint was `Inactive`.
 3. `Paused`: In this state, the endpoint has been manually disabled to stop receiving events.
 All new events will be set to the `Discarded` state and **will not be sent** to the endpoint.
 To re-activate the endpoint, un-pause the endpoint and it will be set to `active`.

 ### Zero Downtime Key Rotation